YasmeenNoorDV/Practice/README.md

 A semi-cohesive collection of code snippets created with technologies I have come across thus far, mainly used as practice.

 # App Access URL
-You can find the latest deployed release here: [Meque](https://meque.herokuapp.com/).
+You can find the latest deployed release through [Heroku](https://meque.herokuapp.com/) or [PythonAnywhere](http://yasmeennoordv.pythonanywhere.com/).

 # Technologies
 1. Github